Fios-Quest/YouTube-Scripts/src/iriss/010-iriss.md

 It'd be better to call the underlying `Cat::get_name` from `Animal::get_name`, but `self.get_name()` is the function we're in... how do we call the other one?

-Have you noticed that when calling methods with the dot syntax like `yuki.get_name()`, even though the methods first argument is `&self` (or similar), we don't actually pass anything in here, the self argument is skipped.
+Have you noticed that when calling methods with the dot syntax like `yuki.get_name()`, even though the methods first argument is `&self`, we don't actually pass anything in here, the self argument is skipped.

 This is because when we call a method with the dot syntax, we call it on a specific instance, so Rust, like many similar languages, can infer the value of `self` to be the instance the method was called on.